-- If you're really keen and want to hear it straight from the horse's mouth, there's the official FAA Instrument Flying Handbook.
-It's big and detailed, and there's no interesting storyline in which you're a pilot for a fictional charter service.
-More documents can be found at their Aviation Handbooks & Manuals page. - If you'd like practice deciphering what the instruments are telling you, without the bother flying (or even virtual flying), you can try luizmonteiro.com, which has Flash tutorials of various instruments, including a VOR and an ADF. - Another simulated instrument site is Tim's Air Navigation Simulator.
+10.6.
+EPILOGUE 145

+• Another simulated instrument site is Tim's Air Navigation Simulator.
 It has a Java applet that simulates a plane flying in the vicinity of two navaids.
-The simulation allows you to use different kinds of instruments and navaids, so you can see their behaviour, and the advantages and disadvantages of each. - If it's navigation information you're after, an excellent site is AirNav.Com, which I've used extensively in the course of this tutorial.
+The simulation allows you to use different kinds of instruments and navaids, so you can see their behaviour, and the advantages and disadvantages of each.

+- If it's navigation information you're after, an excellent site is AirNav.Com, which I've used extensively in the course of this tutorial.
 It has detailed airport, navaid, and fix information, and links to IAPs.
 Unfortunately, the information is only for the USA. - Another source of airport and navaid information is World Aero Data.
 Its information isn't as detailed as AirNav's, but it is international. - FlightSim.Com has a very informative series of articles entitled "How To ...
 Use Approach Plates".
 It starts with a very, very dense tutorial on how to read an approach plate, then follows with a set of approaches at Kodiak, Alaska.
-These are an excellent supplement to the approaches given in Charles Wood's Flight Simulator Navigation (see above).

-Most interesting, though, is section two - "Dangerous Approaches."
+These are an excellent supplement to the approaches given in Charles Wood's Flight Simulator Navigation (see above). - Most interesting, though, is section two "Dangerous Approaches."
 Approaches at six airports around the world, from Penticton, BC to Kathmandu, Nepal, are described.
 Fly them if you dare!

-Warning - the series is even more Microsoft Flight Simulator-centric than Charles Wood's, and some of it is out of date (some outside links are broken, and some of the approaches have changed).

-• Also from FlightSim.Com is "Golden Argosy", a description of a flight from New York to Rome by Tony Vallillo, an American Airlines 767 captain.
+Warning this series is even more Microsoft Flight Simulator focused than Charles Wood's, and some of it is out of date (some outside links are broken, and some of the approaches have changed). - Also from FlightSim.Com is "Golden Argosy", a description of a flight from New York to Rome by Tony Vallillo, an American Airlines 767 captain.
 It gives some interesting information about navigation that doesn't appear in the other sites mentioned here, such as the North Atlantic Tracks.
 However, its main appeal is that it gives a good answer to the question "What's it really like to be a pilot?"
-The author's love of flying is evident throughout the article.

-• For those who are interested in the ATC side of things, and want information from an authoritative source, check out Michael Oxner's "Aviation Topic of the Week", a series of articles about flying "in many types of airspaces in many situations."
+The author's love of flying is evident throughout the article. - For those who are interested in the ATC side of things, and want information from an authoritative source, check out Michael Oxner's "Aviation Topic of the Week", a series of articles about flying "in many types of airspaces in many situations."
 Michael Oxner is a professional controller and private pilot who obviously can't get enough of airplanes, because in his spare time he's also an on-line controller with VatSim.
 Particularly interesting are a set of articles describing a complete IFR flight and a complete VFR flight.